Protons accumulate at the graphene-water interface

 In recent years, machine learning potentials (MLPs) have emerged as an efficient and flexible solution for accurately modeling reactive processes at interfaces.
 These technologies bypass the prohibitive costs of \textit{ab initio} calculations, significantly extending the length and time scales accessible in molecular simulations \cite{behler_2016_pers, butler_2018, montero_2024}.
 By accurately representing the potential energy surface of a chosen \textit{ab initio} reference method, such as density functional theory (DFT), MLPs establish a direct structure-energy relationship.
 This enables the description of bond-breaking and bond-forming events in complex environments \cite{complex_2021, de_la_puente_acids_2022, car_dissoc_deepmd_2023, kara_pairing_2024}.
 This approach is particularly beneficial for our study, as classical force field models either lack the reactivity needed to represent the dynamics of covalent OH bond breaking and formation \cite{mbpol_2013}, or fail to provide the required accuracy, being parameterized mainly for bulk properties \cite{bonthuis_2016_ff}.
 MLPs address these shortcomings, offering a reliable and accurate method to investigate the specific characteristics of interfacial phenomena.

-This work uses MLP-based simulations to demonstrate that the graphene-water interface is acidic, with hydronium ions predominantly residing at the interface, while hydroxide ions exhibit a bimodal distribution, being found both close to the surface and in layers farther from the interface.
+This work uses MLP-based simulations to demonstrate that protons accumulate at the graphene-water interface, while hydroxide ions exhibit a bimodal distribution, being found both close to the surface and in layers farther from the interface.
 This surface affinity is due to the hydrogen bond environment of hydronium remaining stable at the interface, while hydroxide's environment is disrupted.
 By examining the thermodynamic driving forces, we find that hydronium ions are enthalpically driven to the interface, whereas entropic forces drive hydroxide ions.
 When comparing these findings to the air-water interface, we see that graphene significantly influences ionic interactions due to polarization effects.
 This response suggests that macroscopic experiments should be interpreted carefully.